An overview of the legal framework for work in Thailand

 A work permit is the legal document that allows a foreign national to work in Thailand.
 While obtaining a visa is necessary, the work permit itself is required for employment.

-To apply for a work permit in Thailand, the foreign national must meet the following steps :
+To apply for a work permit in Thailand, the foreign national must complete the following steps:

-Step 1: Apply for the appropriate visa at a Thai embassy or consulate abroad.
-Some visa categories, like SMART and LTR, require pre-approval.
+1st Step: Apply for the appropriate visa at a Thai embassy or consulate abroad.
+Some visa categories, such as SMART and LTR, require pre-approval.

-Step 5: Enroll in the Thai Social Security system, if employed or managing a company.
+5th Step: Enroll in the Thai Social Security system if employed or managing a company.

-Step 6: Submit annual personal income tax returns, in accordance with the Thai Revenue Code.
+6th Step: Submit annual personal income tax returns in accordance with the Thai Revenue Code.

-Step 7: Report address every 90 days at the Immigration Bureau, unless exempted.
+7th Step: Report your address every 90 days to the Immigration Bureau unless exempt.

-The employer is responsible for ensuring that all legal requirements are met and for submitting the application to the Ministry of Labour.
+The employer must ensure compliance with all legal requirements and submit the application to the Ministry of Labour.

 Legal risks of unauthorized work in Thailand